-When you’re first starting out, it can be difficult to keep clear payment records for different projects.
-In fact, many experienced freelancers still can’t handle their finances well.
+When you are first starting out, keeping clear payment records of all your projects can be daunting, and many experienced freelancers still can’t handle their finances well.
 However, accounting is very important, especially if you have to file for taxes.
 Ultimately, keeping proper accounts is about consistency, organization and strategy.

 Wave also allows you to send invoices to unlimited clients, though it charges a small processing fee for credit card payments.

-Since you’re likely working from home, it can be hard to discipline yourself and get rid of distractions — especially when you only have so many hours in a day.
-As such, it’s important to stay organized and productive by managing your time well.
-You should also prioritize your tasks and break bigger projects into smaller, more manageable chunks.
+Since you are likely working from home, it can be hard to maintain self-discipline and get rid of distractions.
+Remember, you only have so many hours in a day.
+As such, try to stay organized and productive by managing your time well.
+You should prioritize your tasks and break bigger projects into smaller, more manageable chunks.

 Unfortunately, features such as task labels and automatic backup aren’t part of the free version, though you can consider upgrading for less than $2.50 a month.

-OneNote lets you mark your tasks with tags so you can easily return to information that you want to follow up on, remind yourself about, or send to others.
-You can also reorder your tasks using the drag and drop feature so everything is neatly organized.
+OneNote lets you mark tasks with tags, so you can easily refer back to information that you want to follow up on, remind yourself about, or send to others.
+You can also reorder tasks using the drag and drop feature so everything is neatly organized.

 Communication is key to the design process.
-If done well, it improves the client relationships and ensures that projects go without a hitch.
-Besides email, you should also have some form of video call and instant messaging on hand.
-Such tools enable both parties to discuss project details quickly.
-In the case of video call, the ability to take face to face also builds trust between both parties.
+If done well it improves client relationships and ensures that projects go without a hitch.
+Besides email, you should have some form of video call and instant messaging on hand — such tools enable both parties to discuss project details quickly, moving the design process forward.
+In the case of video call, the ability to communicate face to face builds trust between both parties.

-Most clients have preferences when it comes to communication, so it’s a good idea to familiarize yourself with them.
+Most clients have preferences when it comes to communication, so try to familiarize yourself with the more popular ones.

-Imagine a day when you’re working hard on a project — only to have your workstation die on you, causing you to lose all your files.
-Such incidents can and do happen.
-In order to protect your files, having a backup system is a must for a graphic designer.
+Imagine you are working hard on a project — only to have your workstation die on you, causing you to lose all the hard work you have done so far.
+Such incidents can and do happen, so having a backup system is a must for a graphic designer.

 ALL IN ONE

-If you don’t like to manage multiple accounts, consider signing up for a Google or Microsoft account.
+If you don’t like to manage multiple accounts, consider signing up for a Google or Microsoft account to access their suite of collaboration and productivity apps for businesses.
 Gmail is great, and you can use Hangouts for video calls and instant messaging.
 Similarly, you have access to apps such as Skype and OneDrive with a Microsoft account.